Protecting natural resources in the former conflict regions of Colombia

-In 2016, a peace agreement was signed with the most important guerrilla group, the ‘Revolutionary Armed Forces of Colombia’ (Fuerzas Armadas Revolucionarias de Colombia - FARC).
-Rural develop-ment, alternatives to illegal land-use, and the generation of income from work for local populations play key roles in this peace agreement.
-The significance of natural resources in regions particularly affected by the conflict is also anchored in the peace agreement.
-It is the responsibility of the envi-ronmental authorities to establish guidelines for protecting the environment and natural resources that are to be considered in planning and implementing development measures.
+In 2016, a peace agreement was signed with the largest guerrilla group, the ‘Revolutionary Armed Forces of Colombia’ (Fuerzas Armadas Revolucionarias de Colombia, FARC).
+Integral rural development, alternatives to illegal land use, and the generation of income-earning opportunities for the local people all figure strongly in this peace accord.
+The significance of natural resources in regions particularly affected by the conflict is another focal point, especially given that, in addition to the fragile social and economic situation, there has been a strong increase in deforestation.

 Environmental authorities are responsible for establishing guidelines for protecting the environment and natural resources as part of development measures.
 However, their capacity for action in post-conflict regions is limited.